 The order in which libraries appear on the command line is important.
 By default the linker processes object files and libraries in the order in which they appear at the command line.
-Therefore, when you use a weak symbol construction, like printf, in an object file or your own library, you must position this object/library before the C library.

 With the option --first-library-first you can tell the linker to scan the libraries from left to right, and extract symbols from the first library where the linker finds it.
 This can be useful when you want to use newer versions of a library routine: